Edwards A. Park (doctor): World War I

 When World War I broke out in 1914, the American Red Cross sent Park to Le Havre, France, to run an orphanage for Belgian children.
-With a limited staff of only three doctors, a nurse, and an executive secretary, Park established a clinic and a small hospital in the local neighborhood.
-During this time, Park witnessed first-hand the effects of poverty and malnutrition on disease.
+With a limited staff of only three doctors, a nurse, and an executive secretary, he established a clinic and a small hospital in the local neighborhood.
+He witnessed first-hand the effects of poverty and malnutrition on disease.
 This experience affected his decision to hire Ruth Wendell Washburn in the summer of 1918 and build a department of social service.

 Johns Hopkins

-In 1919, Park returned to Baltimore, Maryland in the United States.
-Following his research with Dr. Howland, Park went to Yale where he took on the role as the Professor of Pediatrics for seven years.
-In 1927, Dr. Howland's death caused Park to return to Johns Hopkins to take over as the Professor of Pediatrics and Chief-of-Pediatrics.
-In 1946, Park was also named the Professor Emeritus of Pediatrics at the School of Medicine.
-As Chief-of-Pediatrics of the Johns Hopkins Hospital, Park established multiple specialty clinics under pediatrics, with tuberculosis, cardiac, endocrine, and psychiatric clinics bringing fame to the Harriet Lane Home.
-He was also known for his daily noon conferences with his staff where an intern, resident, and sub-specialist would all review a case.
-After they presented Park would question all parts, reviewing all steps and small details.
-Of his questions, one student described them as being "asked softly, hesitantly, almost apologetically, but each one was apropos, pointed and searching".
-His attention to detail also applied to all publications that came from the Harriet Lane Home, as Park wrote about 30 papers over his twenty years as Chief-of-Pediatrics and reviewed over 100 papers written by his staff.
+In 1919, Park returned to Baltimore, Maryland.
+Following his research with Howland, he went to Yale where he took on the role as the professor of Pediatrics for seven years.
+In 1927, Howland's death caused Park to return to Johns Hopkins to take over as professor of Pediatrics and chief of Pediatrics.
+In 1946, Park was also named the professor emeritus of Pediatrics at the School of Medicine.
+As chief of Pediatrics of the Johns Hopkins Hospital, he established multiple specialty clinics under pediatrics, with tuberculosis, cardiac, endocrine, and psychiatric clinics, bringing fame to the Harriet Lane Home.
+He was known for his daily noon conferences with his staff, during which an intern, resident, and sub-specialist would all review a case.
+After they presented, Park would question all parts, reviewing all steps and small details.
+One student described his questions as being "asked softly, hesitantly, almost apologetically, but each one was apropos, pointed and searching".
+His attention to detail also applied to all publications that came from the Harriet Lane Home, as Park wrote about 30 papers over his twenty years as chief of Pediatrics and reviewed over 100 papers written by his staff.